rotationalio/ensign/docs/content/examples/data_engineers.md

 req, err := http.NewRequest("GET", "http://api.weatherapi.com/v1/current.json?", nil)
 ```

 Next, we will define the query parameters and add it to `req`.
-Note that you will need to create an environment variable called `WAPIKEY`.
+Note that you will need to create an environment variable called `WAPIKEY` that will be set to the API key you received from the Weather API.

 ```golang
 q := req.URL.Query()